fawazsammani/Deep-Convolutional-Networks-for-Magnification-of-DICOM-Brain-Images/README.md

 This code was built in TensorFlow, Keras and MATLAB.

 ## Image Pre-Processing
-Image resizing and data augmentation was done manually in MATLAB.
+Image resizing and data augmentation was done manually in MATLAB, for the purpose of a fair comparison with other papers.
 All images are then saved to a .h5 file, to be imported later during training

 ## Dataset
-Please contact us for information about the dataset and it's acquisition
+Please contact us for information about the dataset and it's acquisition.
+Note: The Dataset used has been acquired from specific hospitals.